MicrosoftDocs/memdocs/windows-365/provisioning-errors.md

 ## On-premises network connection isn’t healthy

-Cloud PC provisioning will be blocked if the associated on-premises network connection isn’t healthy.
+Cloud PC provisioning will be blocked if the associated OPNC isn’t healthy.

 The OPNC will refresh every 6 hours.
 Provisioning will fail if the OPNC refresh fails while provisioning is under way.